 OR a Secondary School Vocational Diploma which includes:

 Secondary 5 Language of Instruction, Secondary 5 Second Language, Secondary 4 Mathematics.

 OR Applicants who have not studied in Québec must have education deemed equivalent by the College.

 This program has specific prerequisites.

 - Sec.
-V Mathematics Technical & Scientific Option or Sec.
-V Mathematics Science Option
+IV Mathematics Technical & Scientific Option or Sec.
+IV Mathematics Science Option

 HOW DO I APPLY: